-What you need to do to get preapproved:
+What you need to do before getting preapproved:

 - Check your credit score.
 Everyone is entitled to a free credit report from the major credit bureaus – Equifax, Experian and TransUnion – once per year.
-You’ll get your report immediately if you access it online.
+You can get your report immediately by accessing it online.
 It takes a score of at least 580 to qualify for a loan, but you can unlock more home buying options and a better interest rate if you’re above 620.

 - Shop for the right mortgage lender.
 You’ll most likely be making mortgage payments to a lender for years, or even decades.
 Make sure you choose a company that’s easy to work with.
 It’s wise to spend at least a week or two reading up on reviews, rates, awards and services of various lenders so can you make the right choice for the long haul.

 - Submit the necessary documents.
 You’ll need to provide your lender with copies of the following forms: